mukhtar-github/beginners-guide-to-react/setup/setup.md

 We need to know what the user's typing as they're typing it, not just as they submit it, so we're going to add an onChange handler right here and here we'll call this handleChange.
 We'll make a function handleChange(), and that will take the event.
 Then we can use event.target.

 Because the target of this handleChange(event) is our input, then event.target is going to be the input(event.target).value is going to be the username.
-We need to store that username somewhere and trigger re-render of the UsenameForm so that it displays the error message if the username is typed incorrectly.
+We need to store that username somewhere and trigger re-render of the UsernameForm() so that it displays the error message if the username is typed incorrectly.

 ```javascript
 function UsernameForm() {